-Explore the list below to get a feel for some of the many conditions treated with bioidentical hormones in Cedar Rapids, Hiawatha, and the Linn County Iowa area, and speak with your local BHRT Specialist, Stephanie Gray, DNP, to learn more about how Bioidentical Hormone Replacement Therapy can help you start feeling and living better.
-Your Cedar Rapids Bioidentical Hormones Specialist, Stephanie Gray, DNP, will review your symptoms and hormone profile to determine whether Bioidentical Hormone Replacement Therapy will be an effective treatment option for you.
+Explore the list below to get a feel for some of the many conditions treated with bioidentical hormones in Cedar Rapids, Hiawatha, and the Linn County Iowa area, and speak with your specialist, Stephanie Gray, DNP, to learn more about how Bioidentical Hormone Replacement Therapy can help you start feeling and living better.
+Stephanie will review your symptoms and hormone profile to determine whether Bioidentical Hormone Replacement Therapy will be an effective treatment option for you.

 Some of the many conditions that can be improved with bioidentical hormones include: